Structural adaptation and rate accelerated estimation in bivariate functional data: Applications

+By working only on the canonical basis, the rates of convergence that is generally obtained corresponds to the isotropic rate.
+This is confirmed by our simulation study, which we discuss now.

 Our simulation study aims to compare the $L^1$ risk of smoothing, with and without a change of basis.
 Surfaces corresponding to the sum of fBms with regularities $H_1 = 0.8$, $H_2 = 0.5$ were simulated using the Algorithm described in Section \ref{sec:simulator}.
-The angles $\alpha$ were given by $\alpha \in \{\pi/3 , 5\pi/6\}$. $N = 150$ surfaces were generated with $M_0 = 101$ evenly spaced sampling points.
-Gaussian noise $\sigma e_m^{(i)}$ were added, where $e_m^{(i)} \stackrel{iid}{\sim}\mathcal{N}(0, 1)$ and $\sigma = 0.05$.
-Estimates of $\alpha$ were obtained with Algorithm \ref{algo:alpha-hat-algo}, with $\Delta = M_0^{-1/4}$, $\mathbf{\Delta} = \{M^{-1/4}, \Delta_1, \dots, \Delta_{K_0 - 1}, 0.4 \}$, and $\#\mathbf{\Delta} = 15$.
+The angles $\alpha$ were given by $\alpha \in \{\pi/30, \pi/6, \pi/4, \pi/3, \pi/2 - \pi/30\}$. $N = 120$ surfaces were generated with $M_0 = 101^2$ evenly spaced sampling points.
+Gaussian noise $\sigma e_m^{(j)}$ were added, where $e_m^{(j)} \stackrel{iid}{\sim}\mathcal{N}(0, 1)$ and $\sigma \in \{0.1, 0.5, 1 \}$.
+Estimates of $\alpha$ were obtained with Algorithm \ref{algo:alpha-hat-algo}, with $\Delta = M_0^{-1/4}$, $\boldsymbol{\Delta} = \{M^{-1/4}, \Delta_1, \dots, \Delta_{K_0 - 1}, 0.4 \}$, and $\#\boldsymbol{\Delta} = 15$.

-The online set, consisting of one surface per replication, were generated from the same process, for a total of 400 replications.
-The true surface was first generated on an equally spaced grid of 201 points on $\mathcal{T}$ without noise.
-Nearest neighbor interpolation was then performed to discretize the process onto an grid of 101 points.
-The same Gaussian noise was added as the learning set.
+The online set, consisting of one surface per replication, was generated from the same process, for a total of 400 replications.
+The true surface was first generated on an equally spaced grid of $201^2$ points on $\mathcal{T}$ without noise.
+Nearest-neighbor interpolation was then performed to discretize the process onto a grid of $101^2$ points.
+The same Gaussian noise as the learning set was added.

-For the anisotropic setp, a change of basis is performed on the online set.
+For the anisotropic setup, a change of basis is performed on the online set.
 The minimum and maximum regularities were estimated using \eqref{eq:H-min-estim} and \eqref{eq:H_estim_dir}.
 The bandwidths were selected according to Corollary \ref{cor:opt-h-smooth}.
 In the isotropic setup, no change of basis is performed, and the bandwidths were similarly selected according to Corollary \ref{cor:opt-h-smooth}, with $H_1 = H_2$.
-A multiplicative kernel was used, where the Epachenikov kernel was used in each dimension.
+A multiplicative kernel was used, where the Epanechnikov kernel was used in each dimension.

 The risk measure was taken to be the relative risk, given by